A magazine about programmers, code, and society. Written by humans since 2018.

 In 1863, it was discovered on the walls of the Villa Lemmi, near Florence, a previously unknown fresco by Sandro Botticelli covered in whitewash, called “Giovane introdotto tra le Arti Liberali” (“A Young Man Being Introduced to the Seven Liberal Arts.”)
 This work of art was then removed and sold to the Louvre, where it has been exposed since 1882.
 In it, the young Lorenzo Tornabuoni, son of the head of the Roman branch of the Medici bank during the Quattrocento, is depicted holding the hand of Grammar, who introduces him to the other six liberal arts: Rhetoric, Logic, Arithmetic, Geometry, Astronomy, and Music.

 Dartmouth College is an “Ivy League” liberal arts private university in the United States.
 It is one of the original nine “colonial colleges” of the East Coast founded between the 17th and 18th centuries; a list that includes Harvard, Yale, Columbia, Princeton, and a few more.
-Famous alumni from Dartmouth include the poet Robert Frost, Goldman Sachs CEO Henry Paulson, the programming language BASIC, former US vice-president Nelson Rockefeller, television producer Shonda Rhimes, and OpenAI CTO Mira Murati.
+Famous alumni from Dartmouth include the poet Robert Frost, Goldman Sachs CEO Henry Paulson, the programming language BASIC, former US vice-president Nelson Rockefeller, television producer Shonda Rhimes, Artificial Intelligence, and OpenAI CTO Mira Murati.

 As a “liberal arts” school, Dartmouth begat BASIC as a mechanism for students interested in humanities or social sciences to learn and understand computers.
 This is something explained by Thomas E. Kurtz himself in his HOPL I (1978) conference paper: